Skip to content

 What you’ll learn

-• How a single module jar gets fanned out to every connected daemon.
+• How one module install fans out to every connected Daemon.

-• The DaemonModule contract and its instance-lifecycle hooks.
+• The DaemonModule entrypoint, its lifecycle hooks, and its instance-lifecycle hooks.

-• What ModuleContext exposes on the daemon — and what it does not.
+• What ModuleContext returns on the Daemon — and what it deliberately does not.

-Daemon modules ride the same install pipeline as platform modules:
+Daemon modules ride the same install path as controller-side modules:

 Terminal window